 • Emotional intelligence (detect stress/fatigue and simplify interface accordingly)

-The AI Revolution: From Reactive to Predictive and Adaptive HMIs
+The AI Revolution: From Reactive to Predictive and Adaptive Next-Gen Human-Machine Interfaces

-This is where the recent years truly separates next-gen human-machine interfaces from everything that came before.
+This is where recent years truly separate Next-Gen Human-Machine Interfaces from everything that came before.
 Advanced AI/ML algorithms are now embedded directly into the HMI stack.
-Key capabilities clients look for today are:
+Key capabilities clients look for today include:

 • Real-time intent prediction using multimodal fusion engines (combining gaze + voice + gesture + context)